-Madison's rich botanical offerings are a demonstration of our reverence for nature, sustainability, creativity and community.
-Destination gardens like Olbrich Botanical Gardens, UW-Madison Arboretum and Aldo Leopold Nature Center are grand showcases of horticultural excellence.
+Madison's rich botanical offerings demonstrate our reverence for nature, sustainability, creativity and community.
+Destination gardens like Olbrich Botanical Gardens, UW–Madison Arboretum and Aldo Leopold Nature Center are grand showcases of horticultural excellence.
 But the hidden gem gardens below tell small, more intimate stories about our natural landscape and give you the opportunity to experience many variations of natural art.

 Beautiful scenery